PhD (Queensland University of Technology), BA (Hons) (Queensland University of Technology), LLB (James Cook Uni. of North Qld)

 Influence and impact

-My research is heavily cited (>5500 citations; Google Scholar h index 43).
-I have provided technical advice to governments in multiple jurisdictions in Australia, to the Government of Ireland, and to members of the UK House of Lords.
+My research is heavily cited (>6000 citations; Google Scholar h index 44).
+I have provided technical advice to governments in Australia (Australian Government, and Queensland, New South Wales, Victoria, Western Australia, and the Australian Capital Territory), and overseas (Ireland, UK, New Zealand), and to members of the UK House of Lords.

 Findings and advocacy have influenced major reform of legislation, policy and practice in multiple jurisdictions, especially concerning the mandatory reporting of child abuse and neglect, and civil statutes of limitation for child abuse claims.
 The ACMS findings and high-level engagement with governments have influenced enhanced systems approaches to child maltreatment prevention and response, especially in relation to emotional abuse.